meditohq/medito-app/README.md

 The best way to start is by opening the project with [Android Studio](https://developer.android.com/studio) or [Visual Studio](https://visualstudio.microsoft.com/)

+You will need an API key to build the project.
+Please send an email to hi@meditofoundation.org to request one.

 Need more details?
 [Feel free to raise an issue](https://gitlab.com/medito/medito-app/-/issues)

 ## About the Medito Foundation